kadcom/mda/Readme.md

 module there's no rule on how you organise files.
 However, in my project, I usually have these:

-1. **The domain object**.
+1. __The domain object__.
 This defines the objects which maintain its state and being persisted.
 In this example it's in the `todo_item.go` file.

-2. **The repository**.
+2. __The repository__.
 This is an abstraction where you can fetch and save your domain objects.
 I just name it 'repository' because it's _somewhat_ similar to repository pattern but I implemented it as with pure functions in `repo.go`.

-3. **The storage**.
+3. __The storage__.
 This is just a place where you connect, read, and write on your repository.
 In this example, it's very simple, it's just a global `pool` object which represent a connection pool to postgresql instance.
 It's in the `db.go`.

-4. **The protocols**.
+4. __The service__.
+This is a file with functions which define a _transaction
+   boundary_.
+This service is agnostic with the protocols. __There should be no protocol-related data__ in here such as HTTP Response Code.
+Also implemented in pure functions in `service.go`.

+5. __The protocols__.
 This is a place where you put the handlers to your requests.
 I put it on separate package `handlers` because I don't want to use something like `CreateTodoItemHandler` and instead I can just use `handlers.CreateTodoItem`.
 The implication is that if you have many modules